geomorillo/Calendar/README.md

 ```

-3) Put this in your controller
+3) Create an alias on your controller

 ```
 use Helpers\Calendar\Calendar;